Purchasing a new home in Colorado Springs with Brian L. A. Wess

 Step 8 – Close the deal

-Your mortgage lender will send you a Loan Estimate (LE) of closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of taking your application.
+Your mortgage lender will provide you with a Loan Estimate (LE) outlining closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of receiving your application.

-This estimate depends on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a tight range of accuracy, and I'll review the estimate and let you know if it all looks good.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a tight range of accuracy.
+I'll examine the estimate and let you know if it all looks all right.

 Then we'll close on your home.
-This will probably happen at a title company or escrow office and will probably be a smooth and hassle-free occurrence.
+This will likely occur at a title company or escrow office and should be a smooth and relaxing event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, just contact me at (719) 528-6672 or e-mail me at .
+And if you need anything or have any questions, be sure to contact me at (719) 528-6672 or e-mail me at .